junlarsen/llvm4j/README.md

 }

 dependencies {
-    implementation 'com.github.supergrecko:llvm4kt:master-SNAPSHOT'
+    implementation 'com.github.vexelabs:bitbuilder:master-SNAPSHOT'
 }
 ```

-**NB**: Because LLVM 4 KT does not have any releases yet, the only available
+**NB**: Because Bitbuilder does not have any releases yet, the only available
 build is `master-SNAPSHOT`

 **Using the library**